cyrusolinger/cyrusolinger/cyrusolinger.com/content/blog/2024-08-06-vmware-lab-troubleshooting/2024-08-06-vmware-lab-troubleshooting.md

 I performed several troubleshooting steps to resolve the issue:
 - Rebooted the VM multiple times.
 - Changed the VM Network connection settings between Bridged and NAT.
-- Ensured the host machine was connected to a wired ethernet connection limit variability as much as possible.
+- Ensured the host machine was connected to a wired ethernet connection to limit variability as much as possible.

-I also explored different network connection options in VMware (Switching between NAT and Bridged):
+I also explored different network connection options in VMware (Switching between NAT and Bridged network connections):

 {% image "./network-adapter.png", "Network Connection Options" %}